-Founder of craigslist and The Craig Newmark Foundation
+Founder of craigslist and Craig Newmark Philanthropies

 Craig is extremely committed to new veterans and finding ways to utilize technology to further IAVA’s mission.